Administered by the Department of Industrial and Manufacturing Systems Engineering

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-The Industrial Engineering undergraduate curriculum provides students with fundamental knowledge in mathematics and science, engineering science, social science, and humanities as well as professional industrial engineering course work.
+The Industrial Engineering undergraduate curriculum provides students with fundamental knowledge in mathematics and science, engineering science, social science, and humanities as well as professional industrial engineering coursework.
 In particular, the curriculum includes design, analysis, operation and improvement of integrated systems that produce or supply products or services in an effective, efficient, sustainable and socially responsible manner.
-Management electives provide students with an opportunity to become familiar with modern business practices that they will encounter in their career.
-A senior capstone design course provides students with an opportunity to solve open-ended industrial problems with an industrial partner.
-The cooperative education program provides students with real world experience in the profession and a good perspective on career choices.
-Students are encouraged to participate in international experiences through exchange programs and industrial internships.
+A capstone design course provides students with an opportunity to solve open-ended problems with an industrial partner.

-Qualified juniors and seniors interested in graduate studies may apply to the Graduate College to concurrently pursue both B.S. and M.S. or M.Eng. degrees in Industrial Engineering, or B.S. and M.B.A. degrees.
-For further information please refer to Concurrent Undergraduate and Graduate Programs tab.
+Qualified juniors and seniors interested in graduate studies may apply to the Graduate College to concurrently pursue both 1) B.S. and M.S. or M.Eng. degrees in Industrial Engineering, Systems Engineering, or Engineering Management, or 2) B.S. and M.B.A. degrees.
+For further information, please refer to the Graduate / Graduate College / Concurrent Programs tab.

 Curriculum in Industrial Engineering